-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, firstyear students who applied, were admitted, and enrolled (full- or part-time) in Fall 2013.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, firstyear students who applied, were admitted, and enrolled (full- or part-time) in Fall 2014.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
 Admitted applicants should include wait-listed students who were subsequently offered admission.

-C1 Total first-time, first-year (freshman) men who applied 4,862 C1 Total first-time, first-year (freshman) women who applied 8,576 C1 Total first-time, first-year (freshman) men who were admitted 2,433 C1 Total first-time, first-year (freshman) women who were admitted 4,489 C1 Total full-time, first-time, first-year (freshman) men who enrolled 810 C1 Total part-time, first-time, first-year (freshman) men who enrolled 2 C1 Total full-time, first-time, first-year (freshman) women who enrolled 1,482 C1 Total part-time, first-time, first-year (freshman) women who enrolled 4
+t-time, first-year (freshman) men who applied 4925 t-time, first-year (freshman) women who applied 8366 t-time, first-year (freshman) men who were admitted 2635 t-time, first-year (freshman) women who were admitted 4473 -time, first-time, first-year (freshman) men who enrolled 892 t-time, first-time, first-year (freshman) men who enrolled 2 time, first-time, first-year (freshman) women who enrolled 1452 t-time, first-time, first-year (freshman) women who enrolled 5 r attime, first-year (freshman) men who applied attime, first-year (freshman) women who applied attime, first-year (freshman) men who were admitted attime, first-year (freshman) women who were admitted attime, first-time, first-year (freshman) men who enrolled attime, first-time, first-year (freshman) men who enrolled attime, first-time, first-year (freshman) women who enrolled attime, first-time, first-year (freshman) women who enrolled